rgunnar/openssl-lab/chapter01/README.md

 Create a CA (Certificate Authority)

-The certificate authority is signs certificate requests.
+The certificate authority is signs certificate requests, creating ceertificates.
+The CA also manages the certificates, maintaining CRLs (Certificate Revocation Lists) etc.
 We will start by creating the root certificate for the CA.

 ## Generate the key for the root certificate